Safety Tips For Roof Restoration

 Be Aware of Weather Conditions

 Weather conditions play an essential role in preventing falls from roofs.
-Rainy weather makes it difficult to see objects.
+Rainy weather makes it difficult to see objects and can cause safety issues.
 Slippery surfaces become slick when raindrops hit them.

 Windy days are dangerous because wind gusts can cause ladders to sway back and forth.
-Wind gusts can also blow away materials used to secure the edges of roofs.
+Wind gusts can also blow away equipment used to secure the edges of roofs.

 Take Care of Yourself

-Take care of yourself.
 Get plenty of rest and eat well.
 Don’t drink alcohol or smoke cigarettes.
-These habits can impair your judgment and lead to accidents.
+These habits can impair your judgment and lead to higher risk of accidents.

 How long should a roof last?